How specific ReqIF data is mapped and imported

 • ReqIF relation groups — Relation groups are skipped, but links they contain are still imported.

-• Helix ALM field relationships — If a ReqIF type is mapped to a Helix ALM field that would not be allowed due to field relationships, the mapping is allowed and the data is imported anyway.
+• ALM field relationships — If a ReqIF type is mapped to a ALM field that would not be allowed due to field relationships, the mapping is allowed and the data is imported anyway.

-• Helix ALM required fields — If a Helix ALM field is required, but a mapping is not configured for it or there is no value for the mapping, the item is created anyway and the field is left empty without enforcing the required field setting.
+• ALM required fields — If a ALM field is required, but a mapping is not configured for it or there is no value for the mapping, the item is created anyway and the field is left empty without enforcing the required field setting.